Hours of work: 15 hours per week

-(As the position is part-time and term-time only, the above salary will be pro rata)
+(As the position is part-time, the above salary will be pro rata)

 For more information and to apply for the above post, please contact: